 If at any point we suspect or identify any cases of modern slavery, we commit to support the remediation of any victims – working with business partners, other brands, governments and NGOs as applicable.
 We also commit to assist law enforcement agencies with the investigation, identification and prosecution of any party that knowingly engages in or facilitates slavery or human trafficking.

-All supplier facing colleagues and our suppliers receive training to raise awareness of our Modern Slavery Policy and are required to support the continued risk assessment and roll out of our due diligence processes.
+In the summer of 2016, SuperGroup trained 169 supplier-facing colleagues and selected suppliers to raise awareness of our Modern Slavery Policy – to support the continued risk assessment and roll out of our due diligence processes.

 We continue to collaborate alongside other Ethical Trading Initiative members to support the development of best practice guidelines where industry wide risk has been identified.